 Our workforce management software allows you to easily handle holiday allowances, requests and pay.

-- Employees can be given a view of their history, status and can even make holiday requests
+- Enable employees to see their balance, request history, and can even make holiday requests

 - View comprehensive holiday reporting across groups, departments, and teams